-The hardest part of modeling for beginners is knowing what to actually do in front of the camera.
-This is not something you will magically know how to do right away.
-Just like any other skill, it takes a lot of practice, and the more you do it, the more comfortable you’ll be with it.
-That’s why doing test shoots and getting this early practice in, even with amateur photographers, is the best way to start.
+Beginners find it difficult to figure out what to do in front of the camera.
+It isn’t something you can do right away.
+As with any skill, it takes practice, and the more you do it, the more comfortable you’ll be.
+Test shoots and early practice, even with amateur photographers, are the best ways to learn.

 PHOTOGRAPHY & TFP (Trade for print, or trade for portfolio)

-Many photographers are willing to work for TFP or do test shoots with you.
-This often means that they are also portfolio-building, and may be looking for a specific look or might not be very experienced, but it still provides you the opportunity to get you the practice you need, and at least start building a portfolio.
+It is not uncommon for photographers to work for TFP or to do test shoots with you.
+Most often, this means they are also building their portfolios, and may be looking for a specific look or may not be very experienced, but it still gives you the opportunity to practice and build your portfolio.

 DIGITALS, POLAROIDS & HEADSHOTS

-You’ll often asked to submit digitals or take polaroids for certain castings.
-‘Digitals’ are industry lingo for raw images of your face and body, typically just in underwear and heels, or form-fitting clothes.
-These should be taken in natural light, with absolutely no makeup or retouching, and stoic facial expressions.
+For certain castings, you’ll be asked to submit digitals or take polaroids.
+‘Digitals’ refer to raw images of your face and body, typically in underwear and heels, or form-fitting clothing.
+Ideally, these should be taken in natural light, without makeup or retouching, and with stoic expressions.

-Headshots are different, but similarly should still be an accurate real-life depiction of your look.
-Headshots can show a little bit of personality and style, with a bit of makeup and light retouching generally acceptable.
-These should be updated regularly, especially when you change your look (haircut, new hair color, new tattoos, etc.)
+Although headshots are different, they should still reflect your real-life appearance.
+In general, headshots should show a little personality and style, with light makeup and retouching.
+Keep them updated, especially when you change your look (haircut, hair color, tattoos, etc.).

-You are likely to need both, but generally, commercial models commonly use their headshots for castings, while runway / editorial models more often use digitals.
+In general, commercial models use their headshots for castings, whereas runway / editorial models use digitals more often.

 PRINTED PORTFOLIO & WEBSITE

-You can also consider having a website as an online portfolio.
-Keep in mind though that agents & casting directors will typically want something they can look at immediately, and you never know how tech-savvy they might be.
-It can definitely help you book jobs abroad, but typically a printed portfolio will be more practical for local gigs, and Instagram is a more effective tool for online presence.
+A website can also serve as an online portfolio.
+Agents & casting directors usually want something they can look at immediately, and you never know how tech-savvy they are.
+Although it can help you book jobs abroad, it’s more practical to have a printed portfolio for local gigs, and Instagram is a better online presence tool.

 Basic Posing Tips